 CDRH established the Payor Communication Task Force to facilitate communication between device manufacturers and payors to potentially shorten the time between FDA approval or clearance and coverage decisions.
 By communicating earlier, manufacturers may design their clinical trials to produce the data required for regulatory approval or clearance and for positive coverage determinations, which may expedite patient access.
-We invite you to visit our Payor Communication Task Force webpage.
+For details, see Payor Communication Task Force.

 Additional Early Assistance Resources

 If you plan to conduct research involving human subjects, information about good clinical practices and human subject protection is available at Device Advice: Investigational Device Exemption (IDE).
 Other resources include:

 - Using the PICOTS Framework to Strengthen Evidence Gathered in Clinical Trials - Guidance from the AHRQ's Evidence-based Practice Centers Program

 - U.S. National Library of Medicine: HTA 101: Introduction to Health Technology Assessment

 - Centers for Medicare & Medicaid Services (CMS): Innovators' Guide to Navigating Medicare Version 3: 2015

 - Agency for Healthcare Research and Quality: Methods Guide for Comparative Effectiveness Reviews - Assessing the Risk of Bias of Individual Studies in Systematic Reviews of Health Care Interventions